“The feeling of fear during life changes, and the implications to subjective well-being”.

 Research Study Conclusions (short)

-The ‘Feeling of fear’ in life-changing events is a continual presence, with the mind at its command for protection of the self-identity, with an impact on subjective well-being; as it is influenced by social interactions, as associates with other emotions, and correlates to identity change.
+The ‘Feeling of fear’ in life changes is a continual presence, with the mind at the commands for protection of the self-identity, with an impact on subjective well-being; as it is influenced by social interactions, as associates with other emotions, and correlates to identity change.

 (*) Extended details are exclusively available through our learning events, public speaking, conferences and appointments.